capacitor-community/stripe/packages/identity/README.md

 parent can be any MaterialComponents.
 [See here for other options](https://m2.material.io/develop/android/theming/dark/). see more details on Stripe's native Android SDK page [here](https://stripe.com/docs/identity/verify-identity-documents?platform=android&type=new-integration#set-up-material-theme).

-### Initialize iOS

-set up camera authorization by adding `NSCameraUsageDescription` in `Info.plist` and add a string value that explains the usage. see more details on Stripe's native iOS SDK page [here](https://stripe.com/docs/identity/verify-identity-documents?platform=ios&type=new-integration#set-up-camera-authorization).

 ## Usage